Federal Government Job Search

-If you are interested in opportunities with the U.S. Department of Agriculture (USDA), you may contact Roberto González, Jr. (USDA-HSI Regional Director / Central-Northern California).
+If you are interested in opportunities with the U.S. Department of Agriculture (USDA), you may contact Juan Alvarez (USDA-HSI Regional Director / Central-Northern California and Washington State).
 His office is located at Fresno State in the Peters Building, Room 224 and can be reached via e-mail: email@example.com or telephone: (559) 278-8311.
 For a helpful chart indicating opportunities with the USDA by major, please click on the following PDF: USDA Career Grid.

 In addition to the Federal job application, having a great resume for Federal opportunities is extremely important.
 Federal resumes are also unlike the private industry.
 These resumes require information that the private sector does not; such as detailed addresses of employers, salary information and other detailed information.
 Including all of these details is necessary for your resume to be accepted.
 For this reason, we have created a handout that describes some of the most important information you need to integrate into your Federal resume.
 To access this guide, you may click on the following PDF: Federal Resume-Writing.